How to make a DIY Grinch ornament using air dry clay, for your Christmas tree.

 Now sand off any rough spots, fuzzy parts or burrs.

-To get any burrs out that are in the grooves, fold the sand paper and run that the edge through the groove.
+To get any burrs out that are in the grooves, fold the sandpaper and run the edge through the grooves.

-If you have and fingerprints or other surface marks, just lightly sand those out too.
+If you have any fingerprints or other surface marks, just lightly sand those out too.